 With flame spraying, you are using the heat that is generated from the combustion of a mixture of oxygen and a fuel gas, commonly oxy/propane or oxy/acetylene.
-This gas mixture is ignited to produce a flame that heats the consumable, either a wire or powder.
 The molten material is atomised and sprayed to build up a coating layer.
 Propane gas is most commonly used for spraying low melting point materials such as zinc, aluminium and their alloys at high throughput rates.
 Propane can also be used to spray bronzes, coppers, Babbitt, nickel, tin/zinc and some steels, although optimum throughput rates may not be achieved with these materials.
 The Metallisation MK73 system uses propane gas.

 Acetylene gas is most commonly used for spraying higher melting point materials such as varying grades of steel, nichrome and molybdenum.
 When spraying with acetylene, parameters can be easily changed that will give different coating properties.
 For example, molybdenum coatings can be applied as either a soft, strongly adherent bond coating or as a harder top coating, just by changing the ratio’s of gas to oxygen.
 Similarly, some decorative coatings of copper and bronzes can have their final colour appearance influenced by the spray parameters.
 As with propane gas, acetylene gas systems can also spray the lower melting point materials of zinc, aluminium and their alloys, but again, not necessarily at their optimum conditions.
 The Metallisation MK61 system uses acetylene gas.